DiscordSenseii/Aka/README.md

-doujin | Sends a random doujin page imageURL! feet | So you like smelly feet huh? femdom | Female Domination? gifs | Basically an animated image, so yes :3 hentai | Sends a random vanilla hentai imageURL~ netorare | Wow, I won't even question your fetishes. maid | Maids, Maid Uniforms, etc, you know what maids are :3 orgy | Group Lewd Acts panties | I mean... just why?
-You like underwear? pussy | The genitals of a female, or a cat, you give the meaning. uglyBastard | The one thing most of us can all agree to hate :) uniform | School Uniforms~
+doujin | Sends a random doujin page imageURL! feet | So you like smelly feet huh? femdom | Female Domination? foxgirl | Girl's that are wannabe foxes, yes gifs | Basically an animated image, so yes :3 glasses | Girls that wear glasses, uwu~ hentai | Sends a random vanilla hentai imageURL~ netorare | Wow, I won't even question your fetishes. maid | Maids, Maid Uniforms, etc, you know what maids are :3 masturbation | Solo Queue in CSGO! orgy | Group Lewd Acts panties | I mean... just why?
+You like underwear? pussy | The genitals of a female, or a cat, you give the meaning. tentacles | I'm sorry but, why do they look like intestines? thighs | The top part of your legs, very hot, isn't it? uglyBastard | The one thing most of us can all agree to hate :) uniform | School Uniforms~